Dzeru/combalph/README.md

 # Combalph

-Combalph - minimalistic service for learning Japanese syllabic alphabets: katakana and hiragana.
+[Combalph](http://combalph.herokuapp.com "Combalph") - free minimalistic service for learning Japanese syllabic alphabets: katakana and hiragana.

-It gets text and changes some syllables to hieroglyphs.
-Combined text helps you to learn kana's from context.
+You upload file or type text.
+Service gets it and changes some syllables to hieroglyphs.
+Combined text helps you to learn kana's from the context.

-It is free.
-If you get your unique key, you can store files in the service.

 *Good luck in learning!*